sourcenetwork/docs.source.network/docs/intro.md

 ## Obtain document commits

 DefraDB's data model is based on [MerkleCRDTs](https://docs.source.network/guides/merkle-crdt).
 Each document has a graph of all of its updates, similar to Git.
-The updates are called `commit`s and are identified by `cid`, a content identifier.
+The updates are called `commits` and are identified by `cid`, a content identifier.
 Each references its parents by their `cid`s.

-To get the most recent commit in the MerkleDAG for the document identified as `bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab`:
+To get the most recent commits in the MerkleDAG for the document identified as `bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab`:

 ```shell
 defradb client query '